phkaiser13/PeitchGIT/README.md

   - 🛠️ **Seamless DevOps Orchestration**: Automate your Infrastructure-as-Code and secret management workflows.
 Directly execute tools like Terraform (`tf-plan`) and read from Vault (`vault-read`), with output intelligently streamed or captured and parsed.
   - 🔌 **Zero-Cost Extensibility with Lua**: Embed custom logic directly into the application's lifecycle.
 Create command aliases, or implement powerful `on_pre_push` hooks to lint code, check policies, or run tests before your code ever leaves your machine.
   - 📡 **Asynchronous API Clients**: Interact with external services like GitHub Issues without blocking the UI.
 The `issue_tracker` module is built on Rust's `tokio` runtime for responsive, non-blocking network I/O.
-  - 🖥️ **Dual CLI & TUI**: Use `gitph` as a powerful tool in your automated scripts or launch it without arguments to enter an interactive Text-based UI that dynamically lists all available commands from every loaded module.
+  - 🖥️ **Dual CLI & TUI**: Use `phgit` as a powerful tool in your automated scripts or launch it without arguments to enter an interactive Text-based UI that dynamically lists all available commands from every loaded module.
   - 📦 **Use as a Library**: The modular architecture means components like the thread-safe C++ logger can be integrated into other projects.
 The core API contract allows any of the modules to be used by other C-ABI compatible applications.

 ## 🏛️ Architectural Principles

-`gitph` is built on a modular, message-passing architecture where a C core orchestrates isolated components via a stable Foreign Function Interface (FFI).
+`phgit` is built on a modular, message-passing architecture where a C core orchestrates isolated components via a stable Foreign Function Interface (FFI).

 ```mermaid
 graph TD